 - Tegu Blocks--These smooth finished magnetic blocks are a wonderful way to use blocks.
 You can explore magnetic properties and make an endless variety of creations with them.
 Here is a smaller set, though I salivate over the larger sets.
 We have two of the smaller sets--my husband was intrigued by these and plays with them as well!

 - Anything Magnetic!
 There are many great magnetic sets appropriately sized for whatever age child you might have.
 We have many options, such as the magnet sticks with a ball.
 We started buying these before we had kids as we enjoyed playing with them ourselves.
 We also enjoy the Magformers.
 The Magnatiles are also a great option.
-I especially like these combined with a light table.
+We got the Picasso brand which is nearly identical for less cost.
+We got more after our initial set. :-) I especially like these combined with a light table.
 We also just have plain old magnet options as they can be used in a variety of ways.
+Here are a couple of other magnet set options: Magnets and More and Fun with Magnets.
 I like having the magnet sticks and Magformers in separate grab and go containers (like a bag or basket) as they are great entertainment in church and other activities that are a little harder for my younger kids to sit through.
 I'll take them to basketball games to keep the 3 year old busy and all the 4th graders start swarming around me to play as well.
 One boy asked me where my toys were when I didn't bring all the extra kids to a game!
 They really enjoy them at different levels as they grow.

 - Pattern Blocks--As an educator, I have been around pattern blocks for many, many years.
 These manipulatives are great for sorting color, size, and shapes.
 They are good for learning about fractions, tesselations, patterns, and other mathematical concepts.
 They are also good for just building!
 I love watching younger children use them in a very different way, stacking them rather than making the patterns.
 I prefer the wooden pattern blocks, with a big box left over from my teaching days.
 We also have a magnetic portable set that can be nice for travel.